farkaskid/WebCrawler/README.md

 and enjoy.

 OSX binary is available in the release.
+You can download it and run with the usual `./crawlerOSX` syntax.

 ## More Options